nfxpnk/css_precommit_hook/README.md

 ```

 #Usage
-*This pre-commit hook process css files only.
+This pre-commit hook process css files only.

-* The message textareat in the commit dialogue window can't be empty also message should began with JIRA ticket name, otherwise the hook will not let you to perform a commit.
+The message textarea in the commit dialogue window can't be empty also message should began with JIRA ticket name, otherwise the hook will not let you to perform a commit.

-*Try to commit a css file with obvious syntax errors.
+Try to commit a css file with obvious syntax errors.

 ``` css
 .test {
 	col1or: #c33;
 }
 ```
 In that case script will not let you to perform a commit and show a message which line of css file has an error.

 ```
 The hook script returned an error:
 csslint: There are 1 problems in c:/svn-repository/css/main.css.